chineseneo/mable-code-challenge/README.md

 **Simple CSV parsing**: Uses native string split instead of a library.
 The provided CSVs are well-formed (no quotes, commas in values), so a custom parser is simpler and has zero dependencies.
 Production code with untrusted CSVs would use a robust parser like `csv-parse`.

+**Console logging for observability**: Basic logging with console.log/error for transaction processing, balance changes, and errors.
+Provides visibility during development and debugging.
+Production would use a proper logging framework (Winston, Pino) with log levels and structured output.

 ## Assumptions

 - CSV files are well-formed